30×30 Health Systems Initiative Commitment Makers

 American Leprosy Missions commits to:

-• Ending neglected tropical diseases (NTDs) through women-led water, sanitation and hygiene (WASH) programs, and accelerating impact through women’s self-help groups (SHGs) between June 2021-June 2024.
+• Ending neglected tropical diseases (NTDs) through women-led water, sanitation, and hygiene (WASH) programs and accelerating impact through women’s self-help groups (SHGs) between June 2021 and June 2024.

-• SHGs in 130 villages will develop and implement evidence based advocacy plans to influence duty bearers in addressing identified priority WASH issues in their villages.
+• SHGs in 130 villages will develop and implement evidence-based advocacy plans to influence duty bearers to address identified priority WASH issues in their villages.

-• SHGs in 130 villages will support people affected by leprosy and lymphatic filariasis to manage their disease condition and access social entitlements.
+• SHGs in 130 villages will support people affected by leprosy and lymphatic filariasis in managing their disease and accessing social entitlements.

 • Create learning documents and research publications to increase knowledge and awareness on WASH & NTDs.